cieplinski-tobiasz/smina-docking-benchmark/README.md

 instead of full score and double evaluate the generated molecules using default scoring function.

 To run it use the `experiments/single_component_optimization/run_experiment.sh` script.
-The script requires three arguments in given order:
+The script requires four arguments in given order:
 * `model` - `gvae` or `cvae` - pretrained model used for generating molecules
 * `dataset` - dataset used to fine-tune the model;
 available datasets for a given protein are listed in `DOCKING_BENCHMARK_DATA/proteins_data/protein/metadata.json` file;